microsoft/fabricrealtimelab/modules/module07b.md

 ![X-Axis Constant Line](../images/module07/pbid-withline.png)

 With the relationships in place, all visual should cross filter, so when selecting either a symbol on a chart, or market, all elements should react accordingly.
-In the image below, we selected the IDGD stock from the real-time chart, and it updated the prediction chart to show only the selected symbol:
+In the image below, the IDGD stock is selected on the real-time chart, and it updated the prediction chart to show only the selected symbol, as well as the market the stock is in:

 ![Cross Filtering](../images/module07/pbid-crossfilter.png)

 ## 5. Publish the report

-On the Power BI Desktop Home tab, you can publish the report to the Power BI service by clicking the publish button.
+On the Power BI Desktop Home tab, you can publish the report to the Power BI service by clicking the *Publish* button.
 You may also publish the report to a dashboard, change the refresh interval, and make additional modifications for end-users.

 ## :thinking: Additional Learning